Santosh1176/90DaysOfDevOps/Linux/13-important-commands.md

 ![Grep command](../images/grep.png)

 As we can see it outputs all the matches of the keyword **command** in the file **important-commands.md**.
 We can also pass a `-w` flag to search for the line containing the exact matching word.

+## XARGS

+`xargs` is a Unix command which can be used to build and execute commands from standard input.
+Some commands like `grep` can accept input as *parameters*, but some commands accepts *arguments*, this is place where `xargs` came into picture.

+Basic syntax:
+`xargs [options] [command]`

+This is a very useful command while using with say Kubernetes, we can range ove the pods in a specific namespace and pass that to `xargs` and provide a new command to find logs of those pods.
+Something similar to:

+`kubectl get pods -n kube-system -o jsonpath='{range .items[*]}{.metadata.name}{"\n"}{end}' | xargs -I {} kubectl -n kube-system logs {}`

 ## Tail
 `tail`command as the name implies, the tail command is used to display the last values of the content of the file.
 By default, the last 10 lines are selected.